MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/EmailOpened.md

 ### <a href=#AccountId name="AccountId">AccountId</a>

-Unique identifier of the Account.
+Unique identifier of the Account\.
-First included in: CustomerInsightsJourneys/EmailOpened (this entity)
+First included in: CustomerInsightsJourneys/EmailOpened \(this entity\)

 #### Properties